 My purpose in writing this note is to distinguish the parts of The Hive that feel like mine from the parts that do not, and perhaps simply to share a small part of my strange and amazing experience thus far as a singer/songwriter and recording artist.

 There are two songs on the album – Witness and Beautiful View – that in their final recorded form were particularly disappointing.
 I wrote Witness just six weeks before going into the studio to begin tracking.
-I remember Astra telling me she wasn’t going to put any energy into this song with such little time before tracking.
+I remember my producer telling me she wasn’t going to put any energy into this song with such little time before tracking.
 The result is a sub-par recording that has always made me cringe.
-This song deserves more, so I removed it from digital distribution.
+This song deserves more, so I have removed it from digital distribution.

 Beautiful View was meant to be a musical adaptation of a poem I wrote in my early twenties.
-I had a sonic vision for adapting the poem to music, but Astra had conflicting thoughts.
+I had a sonic vision for adapting the poem to music, but the producer had conflicting thoughts.
 She felt the words were too bleak, that the album needed a more hopeful reprieve; and she thought an organ appropriate – both fine ideas per se, but I had my own idea, and although I liked mine better, I did not have the confidence to fight for it.
-Thus, I rewrote the poem; it became a different thing altogether.
+Thus, I rewrote the poem, and it became a different thing altogether.
 And the song was set to an organ.
-After its mutation Beautiful View did not feel like my own, so I removed it from digital distribution.
+After its mutation Beautiful View did not feel like my own, so I have removed it from digital distribution.